 The project as proposed includes both forestry components (commercial logging as well as fuels reduction) as well as recreation components.
 The recreation component consists of additional trails to be built in the area.
 Most of the proposed trails would be for non-motorized uses, with some trails potentially being limited to foot traffic only, and others potentially for bike traffic only.

-The proposal includes approximately 24 miles of new trails to be built.
-FAMB has submitted comments supporting these trails, and we are requesting additional trails in specific locations that would improve the network.
+The proposal includes approximately 25 miles of new trails to be built.
+FAMB has submitted comments supporting these trails.
+We also requested additional trails in specific locations that would improve the network.

-It is likely that some amount of new trail will be approved, but it's difficult to say at this time how much.
-Once the project is completed and the trails are approved, the timeline for actual construction of the trails will largely depend on fundraising efforts by FAMB and other groups like Gateway to Glacier, who is also involved with this project.
+Once final approval occurs, the timeline for actual construction of the trails will largely depend on fundraising efforts by FAMB and other groups like Gateway to Glacier, who is also involved with this project.